 Create a Buffer Between the Enemy and Your Backline

 Let’s face it, there are going to be plenty of encounters where the battlefield doesn’t lend itself towards a carefully crafted tactical display.
 When in doubt, simply position yourself between the enemy and your allies.

 The way I see it, you have two options when you wish to create a buffer.

 - If you can reach them, see if you and the other frontline characters can create a type of wall that prevents the enemy from charging straight at your less defensively gifted allies.

 - If you can’t reach the enemy, work together to set yourselves up as speedbumps or obstacles for the enemy.

 Either way, use Sentinel or your other crowd control abilities to prevent or limit the enemy’s ability to move past you and your frontline.
-Basically, it’s business as usual for you once you’re in position.
+It’s business as usual for you once you’re in position.

 The goal isn’t to grab every single one of the enemies.
-Your goal is to mitigate as much damage from being done to your party as you are able to.
-They’re going to have to deal with enemies getting in their face every now and then.
+Your goal is to mitigate as much damage from being done to your party as you can.
+They’re going to have to deal with enemies getting in their face now and then.
 If they have no way of doing so, that’s on them.

 The majority of the difficulty comes from finding ways to ensure that enemies stick to you and don’t just eat an opportunity attack or disengage to go smack your backline spellcasters around.